jordansbenjamin/Blackjack_terminal-app/README.md

 ## Testing

-For this application I designed a total of six total test for this application, some I designed early on to implement TDD and some I created during the development process when testing and adding new features.
+For this application I designed a total of six tests for this application, some I designed early on to implement TDD and some I created during the development process when testing and adding new features.
+I used the pytest framework for testing this app.

 But most importantly, what I got out of testing was that it helped me discover and fix bugs in the program.
 Because of the tests I designed, I was able to create new test cases and find that it fails, so I had to refactor my code for the test to pass again.
 I never thought it would be this helpful.